nakkaya/ferret/readme.md

 where calling `malloc`/`free` is not desired.
 It is not thread safe It should not be used in systems where better alternatives exists or you have enough memory.

+## Compiling With Ferret

+Compile `prog.clj`,

+    lein run -in prog.clj

+or if you are using the jar version,

+    java -jar ferret-app.jar -in prog.clj

+Output will be placed in a a file called `solution.cpp` passing the `-c` flag will cause this file to be automatically compiled using GNU C++.
+(Other compilers are supprted see Implementation Notes).

 ## Examples